Appclusive/Net.Appclusive.Docs/docs/Endpoints/Core/Catalogue/Blueprint.md

 A *composite* `Blueprint` wraps an arbitrary number of `Models` and/or other `Blueprints` into a single `Blueprint`.
 Therefore a *Composite* `Blueprint` can have a combination of input parameters that may be mapped to any `Model` attributes in any form that are required by the `Models`.

-In addition the `Blueprint` designer may modify and map `Blueprint` input parameters in any way that he seems fit for that purpose.
+In addition the `Blueprint` designer may modify and map `Blueprint` input parameters in any way that she seems fit for that purpose.
 It is also possible to let a `Blueprint` define an input parameter that is used as a basis for other `Model` attributes, eg:

 ```
 define input parameter 'com.example.Blueprint1.Size' := { S, M, L }